mit-quest/nuclear-core-design/README.md

 The purpose of the Float Environment is to serve as an optimization test over a parameterized number of continuous variables.
 See a detailed description of the environment and how to run agents in it [here](floatenv/README.md).

+### Swap Environment

+The purpose of the Swap Environment is to serve as an optimization test over a parameterized number of discrete variables.
+See a detailed description of the environment and how to run agents in it [here](swapenv/README.md).

 ## Visualization:
 After running one of the tune scripts you can run `tensorboard --logdir=results` in another window to visualize training in your browser.